ryantd42/NY-Legislative-Git/2023/S8759B-2023/bill.md

  LIMITATIONS FOR PUBLIC HEALTH SETTINGS ON A CASE-BY-CASE BASIS.
   6. A DENTAL HYGIENIST MUST MAKE APPLICATION TO THE DEPARTMENT TO PRAC- TICE AS AN RDH-CP AND PAY A FEE SET BY THE DEPARTMENT.
-AS A CONDITION OF COLLABORATIVE  PRACTICE,  THE DENTAL HYGIENIST MUST HAVE BEEN ENGAGED IN PRACTICE FOR THREE YEARS WITH A MINIMUM OF FOUR  THOUSAND  FIVE  HUNDRED
+AS A CONDITION OF
- S. 8759  3
+ S. 8759--A  3

- PRACTICE  HOURS  AND  SHALL  COMPLETE AN EIGHT-HOUR CONTINUING EDUCATION PROGRAM THAT INCLUDES INSTRUCTION IN MEDICAL EMERGENCY PROCEDURES,  RISK MANAGEMENT, DENTAL HYGIENE JURISPRUDENCE AND PROFESSIONAL ETHICS.
+ COLLABORATIVE  PRACTICE,  THE DENTAL HYGIENIST MUST HAVE BEEN ENGAGED IN PRACTICE FOR THREE YEARS WITH A MINIMUM OF FOUR  THOUSAND  FIVE  HUNDRED PRACTICE  HOURS  AND  SHALL  COMPLETE AN EIGHT-HOUR CONTINUING EDUCATION PROGRAM  THAT INCLUDES INSTRUCTION IN MEDICAL EMERGENCY PROCEDURES, RISK MANAGEMENT, DENTAL HYGIENE JURISPRUDENCE AND PROFESSIONAL ETHICS.
   7. The commissioner shall promulgate regulations  defining  the  func- tions a dental hygienist may perform that are consistent with the train- ing and qualifications for a license as a dental hygienist.
   § 2.
-This act shall take effect immediately.
+This act shall take effect nine months after it shall have become a law.